woocommerce/woocommerce/readme.txt

 * Fix - Encoding of pagination link when using default permalinks.
 * Tweak - Display of locale information on system status page.
 * Tweak - Removed postcode for Bahamas.
+* Tweak - In system status, show path to template file override.

 = 2.2.2 - 11/09/2014 =
 * Fix - Saving of variation stock when parent stock management is disabled.